 The goal of the Golden Scissors has always been to provide the highest quality products for museums and individuals wishing to create an accurate 18th century wardrobe.
-Although the business has changed hands, that goal remains the same.
 Historical accuracy is emphasized and hand sewing is always encouraged.
+Although the business changed hands in 2021, that goal remains the same.

-Please know that Emily, the new owner, is committed to offering the same high-quality products customers have come to know and trust from At the Sign of the Golden Scissors.
+Emily, the new owner, is committed to offering the same high-quality products customers have come to know and trust from At the Sign of the Golden Scissors.
 Emily is a skilled seamstress and accomplished historical researcher with years of experience in the living history community.
 She has a background in independent museum and textile studies, including many years working as an interpreter and research assistant for a small living history museum.
-Emily is a graduate of New England College, Class of 2005, with a Bachelor of Arts degree in History.
+Emily is a graduate of New England College, Class of 2005, with a Bachelor of Arts degree in History and a member of the Costume Society of America.
 Seeking out those nerdy little details that really make a living history impression come alive has become a life-long passion.
 The wonderful thing about studying historical clothing is that there is always something new to learn.

-Demonstrating a rolled hem on an 18th century cap.
+Emily demonstrates how to make a rolled hem during an 18th century cap workshop.
 Photo Credit, Tom Larsen

 Information regarding workshops coming soon.
 Please check back soon as we continue to update the website with patterns, kits and other new products!